Ticket Information

 Monday to Friday, 9am–5pm

-If you concert is on Saturday or Sunday, the Box Office opens 1.5 hours before the concert start time.
+If your QSO Studio concert/ event is on Saturday or Sunday, the Box Office opens 1 hours before the concert start time.

 By Post